miskcoo/ugreen_leds_controller/README.md

 - [ ] UGREEN DX4600+
 - [x] UGREEN DX4600 Pro

-**I am not sure whether this is compatible to the new 4800 / 6800 series devices.
+**I am not sure whether this is compatible with the new 4800 / 6800 series devices.
 If someone with the new device could provide a copy of the latest UGOS, I may have a look on its driver when time permits.**

 **TODO:**
 - [ ] This is only a commandline tool.
 It would be nice to write a driver to register the LEDs in `/sys/class/led`.